TOAST-DOCS/Gamebase/en/unreal-etc.md

 ### Display Language

 * You may change language displayed on Gamebase UI or SystemDialog to another one which is different from the configured language on device.
-Gamebase에서 제공하는 UI 및 SystemDialog에 표시되는 언어를 단말기에 설정된 언어가 아닌 다른 언어로 변경할 수 있습니다.
-* Gamebase shows messages that are included to client or received from the server. 는 클라이언트에 포함되어 있는 메시지를 표시하거나 서버에서 받은 메시지를 표시합니다.
+* Gamebase shows messages that are included to client or received from the server.
-* With DisplayLanguage, messages are displayed in an appropriate language for the user-configured language code (ISO-639). 를 설정하면 사용자가 설정한 언어코드(ISO-639)에 적합한 언어로 메시지를 표시합니다.
+* With DisplayLanguage, messages are displayed in an appropriate language for the user-configured language code (ISO-639).
 * More language sets could be added as required.
-Following language codes are available: 원하는 언어셋을 추가할 수 있습니다. 추가할 수 있는 언어코드는 다음과 같습니다.
+Following language codes are available:

 > [Note 참고]
 >
-> Gamebase client messages are available in English (en), Korean (ko), and Japanese (ja). 의 클라이언트 메시지는 영어(en), 한글(ko), 일본어(ja)만 포함합니다.
+> Gamebase client messages are available in English (en), Korean (ko), and Japanese (ja) only.

-#### Language Codes Supported by Gamebase에서 지원하는 언어코드의 종류
+#### Language Codes Supported by Gamebase

 | Code | Name |
 | --- | --- |